 In 1974, Jaminji, Thomas, and their contemporaries viewed the destruction of Darwin by Cyclone Tracy as a manifestation of the Rainbow Serpent warning them to make a stand against sliding into the Gadiya (white man’s) ways.
 This cataclysmic event at the region’s centre of European influence became, for Gidja people in particular, the catalyst for cultural revival.

 Jaminji worked as a gardener at the Argyle Diamond Mine during its early years and sold his first paintings to contractors and mine advisers from 1977 onwards.
-Later, Mary Macha, who ran the Government Marketing Company’s retail outlet in Perth, purchased his, and Thomas’s paintings.
-After leaving the company in 1983 she made her garage in to a studio for Rover Thomas and for Jaminji during his occasioned visits down south.
-She continued to purchase Jaminji’s paintings throughout the early and mid 1980’s until 1987 when he was almost completely blind.
+Later, Mary Macha, who ran the Government Marketing Company’s retail outlet in Perth, purchased his and Thomas’s paintings.
+After leaving the company in 1983 she made her garage into a studio for Rover Thomas and for Jaminji during his occasioned visits down south.
+She continued to purchase Jaminji’s paintings throughout the early and mid 1980’s until 1987, by which time he was almost completely blind.